SECTION 529 PLANS: SAVING FOR HIGHER EDUCATION

 State Income Tax Treatment of Contributors

 Pennsylvania Tax Treatment.
-A Pennsylvania taxpayer can claim a deduction on his or her Pennsylvania income tax return for contributions made during the calendar year to a Section 529 account, subject to a current limitation of $14,000 per beneficiary per year.
-(The $14,000 amount is based on the current federal gift tax annual exclusion.)
+A Pennsylvania taxpayer can claim a deduction on their Pennsylvania income tax return for contributions made during the calendar year to a Section 529 account, subject to a current limitation of $15,000 per beneficiary per year.
+(The $15,000 amount is based on the 2018 federal gift tax annual exclusion.)

 Rollovers from another Section 529 plan are not eligible for the deduction, nor is the change of beneficiary within a Section 529 Plan.